Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Detailed Experimental Results

-\textbf{Structural Privacy-Utility Trade-offs.} Figure \ref{fig:traditional_trade_off} plots the trade-off dynamics for structural metrics (ROUGE-L and BLEU).
+Figure \ref{fig:traditional_trade_off} plots the trade-off dynamics for structural metrics (ROUGE and BLEU).
 Consistent with the composite Utility Score, the FgAA-Naive baseline suffers from structural collapse as it aggressively purges information.
 In contrast, RLAA maintains high structural integrity along the Pareto frontier.
 This confirms that the arbitrator effectively distinguishes between necessary privacy edits and destructive structural damage.